vsbpan/herbivar/README.md

 <img src="man/figures/logo.png" align="right" height="139" />

-Currently work in progress.
-Proceed with caution. :)
+Currently work in progress, mostly for internal use only.
+Proceed with caution :)